Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Pimsleur Japanese dashboard

 Second, I think the Pimsleur interface is better.
 It’s about the best user experience we’ve seen in language learning.
-Then third, an important point for budget shoppers here is that Pimsleur offers monthly subscription plans, rather than one-time purchase plans like Rocket.
+And one important point for budget shoppers is that Pimsleur offers monthly subscription plans for about $20 per month, rather than one-time purchase plans like Rocket.

 Thus, if you want to take things slow and test out your course before fully committing, Pimsleur will be the cheaper option to start.
 Plus, Pimsleur even offers a free 7-day trial period, so you can try this course before dropping any money.